 A week later, Editi was excited about the new week.
-Akwang was going to be home in two days, and she was exited about it.
+Akwang was going to be home in two days, and she was excited about it.

-When her mother saw her at the gate, she kept the tray of beans on the verandah pavement and ran toward her, her wrapper almost loosening, but she didnt care, it was almost seven months since her daughter married, and she’d not set her eyes on her.
+When her mother saw her at the gate, she kept the tray of beans on the veranda pavement and ran toward her, her wrapper almost loosening.
+It has been almost seven months since her daughter married, and she’d not set her eyes on her.
 They only talked on the phone, and most times, she always advised her against keeping single girls as friends.

 “Mama,” Editi replied weakly.